top of page

 School Counseling (P-12): Georgia & New Jersey

-Licensed Associate Professional Counselor: Georgia
+Licensed Professional Counselor: Georgia

 Licensed International Institute for Restorative Practices Trainer, IIRP